ufal/npfl139/exam/questions.md

 - Describe the network architecture of IQN, including how the quantile $\tau$ is represented.
 Then write down the training algorithm, including the quantile Huber loss $\rho_\tau^\kappa$ (it is fine to use $\kappa=1$).
 [10]

+- Formulate the policy gradient theorem.
+[5]

+- Prove the part of the policy gradient theorem showing the value of $\nabla_{\boldsymbol\theta} v_\pi(s)$.
+[10]

+- Assuming the policy gradient theorem, formulate the loss used by the REINFORCE algorithm and show how can its gradient be expressed as an expectation over states and actions.
+[5]

+- Write down the REINFORCE algorithm.
+[10]

+- Show that introducing baseline does not influence validity of the policy gradient theorem.
+[5]

+- Write down the REINFORCE with baseline algorithm.
+[10]

+- Write down the trajectory formulation of the operator version of REINFORCE, and show that the usual REINFORCE performs one gradient step to minimize the same utility function.
+[10]

+- Write down the state-action formulation of the operator version of REINFORCE, and show that the usual REINFORCE performs one gradient step to minimize the same utility function.
+[10]

+- Write down the one-step Actor-critic algorithm.
+[10]

+- How and why is entropy regularization used in policy gradient algorithms?
+  What are the differences to $\epsilon$-smooth policies?
+[5]

+- The Asynchronous advantage actor-critic (A3C) policy may utilize recurrent neural networks.
+How is the training structured to allow backpropagation through them (would vanilla DQN, vanilla REINFORCE, vanilla actor-critic work with recurrent neural networks)?
+[5]